ben-vargas/ai-oracle/README.md

 Oracle bundles your prompt + the right files into a markdown package the model can cite.
 One command feeds large, coherent context to GPT-5.1 Pro (default), GPT-5.1, GPT-5.1 Codex (API-only), Gemini 3 Pro, and Claude 4.5 Sonnet—plus Azure/LiteLLM-compatible endpoints you configure.
 Attach whole directories, get token estimates/warnings, and optionally copy or render the bundle before sending.

-## What is Oracle?
-Think “one-shot context drop.”
-You point Oracle at the files that matter; it builds a structured markdown (SYSTEM/USER + `### File:` fenced sections), then either calls the API or drives ChatGPT in the browser—same flags, same session logs.

 ## Quick start (npx, no install)

 ```bash